PandoraMedia/scooch/docs/benefits_of_scooch.rst

         _model = ConfigurableParam(Model, doc="A trained model for analyzing features")
         ...

-Both classes reuse the same :code:`FeatureTransform` interface, and in the scooch :code:`config.yaml` file, we can reuse the same configuration:
+Both classes reuse the same :code:`FeatureTransform` interface, and in the Scooch :code:`config.yaml` file, we can reuse the same configuration:

 .. code-block:: yaml